cnumr/best-practices/chapters/BP_003_en.md

 realised with real random users from the field are much more interesting.
 People working on and around the product tend to be power users.

-The time spent by the user on his terminal is the second post in terms of environmental impacts.
+The time spent by the user on the terminal is the second largest environmental impact.

 ### Exemple